RetiredWizard/PyDOS/README.md

 and then power cycled or hard reset.

+## Hardware (Pin) customization file (pydos_bcfg.py)

+The setup.bat file will identify the board being used from **board.board_id** or **sys.implementation._machine** and attempt to copy a customization file from the cpython or mpython /boardconfigs directory.
+If a matching config file is not found the default /lib/pydos_bcfg.py file will be used.

+The pydos_bcfg.py file acts as a library which contains a single dictionary opject, Pydos_pins.

+The recognized keys of the Pydos_pins dictionary are:

+**TUPLES (pin number, Text description of identified pin)** led - Micropython may use text identifer (i.e. "led") rather than pin number sndPin
+neoPixel
+neoPixel_Pow
+dotStar_Clock
+dotStar_Data
+dotStar_Extra
+dotStar_Pow
+I2C_NUM - MicroPython hardware I2C number
+SCL
+SDA

+**LIST OF TUPLES**
+* First tuple in list used for machine/board SD dedicated SPI (board.SD_SPI)
+* Last tuple in list used for machine/board general use SPI (board.SPI)
+SPI_NUM - MicroPython hardware SPI number
+SCK
+MOSI
+MISO
+CS

+**CALCULATED DATA**

+sndGPIO - digitalio.DigitalInOut(sndPin)
+KFW - Flag indicating use of Keyboard FeatherWing (True/False)
+I2CbbqDevice - I2C device being used for the KFW keyboard
+SD - list of sdcard objects
+SDdrive - list of mount points for mounted SD cards

+## PyDOS Generalized Wifi API library (pydos_wifi.py)

+Whenever possible PyDOS and the bundled external programs work equally well on MicroPython or CircuitPython and on any of the supported micro controller chip families.
+To assist in reaching this goal PyDOS_wifi, a simplified Wifi library, is being developed which provides a unified Wifi API that works the same under both MicroPython and CircuitPython on ESP32xx, Pico W and Arduino Nano based Microcontrollers.

+For PyDOS_wifi API documentation see https://github.com/RetiredWizard/PyDOS_wifi

 ## Installation

 If the board you're using has limited flash storage you can delete either the **cpython** (if you're not using CircuitPython) or **mpython**
 (if you're not using MicroPython) folder from the downloaded repository files.
-Within the remaining Python folder (**cpython** or **mpython**) are folders for specific micro controller boards, you can free up further space by deleting anything other than the board you are using (the "Pico W" board uses the ESP folder).
+Within the remaining Python folder (**cpython** or **mpython**) are folders for specific micro controller boards, you can free up further space by deleting anything other than the board you are using (the "Pico W" and "Arduino Nano Connect" boards use the ESP folder).
 Finally, after running the **setup.bat** file in PyDOS you can delete both the **cpython** and **mpython** folders as they are only used by the **setup.bat** script.
 For very limited Flash boards you may want to delete the **PyBasic** folder until after setup is run.
-Once setup has ben run, delete the **cpython/mpython** folders from the microcontroller and copy as much of the **PyBasic** directory as space permits, copying just the *.py files is all that's needed for PyBasic to run.
+Once setup has ben run, delete the **cpython** and/or **mpython** folders from the microcontroller and copy as much of the **PyBasic** directory as space permits, copying just the *.py files is all that's needed for PyBasic to run.

 **Building custom CircuitPython firmware**